 As usual, his wife was already up and preparing breakfast.
 Troyle got off the bed and headed downstairs to freshen up.

 *CRASH!* halfway down the stairs, he heard a loud noise coming from his son’s bedroom.
-Scrambling, he charged towards the boy’s room.
+Scrambling, he charged toward the boy’s room.

 “Kaidus?!”
 He barged inside, yelling for his son.

-“Good morning dad.”
+“Good morning father.”
 He was greeted with a blank stare from his son.
 His daughter on the other hand, was giddy with excitement.

 Moving objects with magic was simple to his son.
-He’s witnessed it many times before, but this was the first time something had broken.
+He had witnessed it many times before, but this was the first time something had broken.
 It was unlike his son to do such a thing.

 “Daddy!
 It talk!”
 His little girl’s face was beaming with excitement as she spoke.